deangelisdf/visual_novel_pyarcade/README.md

 4. Set the new view and use it

 Please look also the emample/simple_example.py

+##
+# How to use View (user guide)
+By default the keyboard layout is configured in followed way:
+ENTER: Next Dialog
+TAB: Skip dialog (until menu or opened answer)
+H: hide gui (If skip active the messages keep going)

 ## How make a dialog
 The objective of this framework is to achieve it as simple task.